fulmanp/Very-Simple-Computer--VSC-/en/tutorial_02.md

 ADD (9)
 ```

 and you don't have to care about all low level details.
 The compiler translates your code into machine code.
-Even though both instructions mean adding in the same addressing mode, each will have a different machine code generated:
+Even though all instructions mean adding in the same addressing mode, each will have a different machine code generated:

 ```
 address value